Lake District Walk

 This is one of the great walks of the Lake District National Park and will keep you entertained for the best part of day, A day with good visibility is a must as the views throughout are engaging and you will see many of the Lakeland peaks during the circuit.
 Navigation is generally easy as you are following well trodden paths but do remember to save some energy for the steep 900 foot ascent from Dalehead tarn to the summit of Dale Head.

-The start is the car park at the northern foot of Catbells at Gutherscale (grid ref.
+The start for this Lake District walk is the car park at the northern foot of Catbells at Gutherscale (grid ref.
 NY246211).
 On fine days this can be very busy and parking can be at a premium so an early start is recommended.
 After parking start the climb onto Catbells.
 There are two paths initially and these soon merge to form a clear path to the summit.
 The reward for this initial ascent of 1200 feet is the fine views across Derwentwater and the many surrounding fells.

 Many of your fellow walkers will have fallen by the wayside as you continue on an ascending path roughly south to the summit of Maiden Moor.
 In my mind this is the most tedious section although the views remain as you head towards the cairn on the top of Blea Crag (630 metres).
 This is worth a short diversion as there is a fine view along the length of Derwentwater.
 After enjoying the view return to the main path and continue the gentle ascent to the summit cairn on High Spy.